 - 9-2.5.3.2 Potable water distribution within the building must be copper or stainless steel.
 Specify equipment, and fixture components intended for direct water contact to be of materials that inhibit bacteria colonization, such as copper.
 For inpatient MTFs, avoid materials that support colonization, such as natural rubbers and some plastics, whenever practicable. - 9-2.5.3.3 Design hot and cold water distribution mains to maintain balanced flow throughout.
 Piping runs should be as short as practicable.
 Avoid creating piping "zones," which experience infrequent use and, therefore, stagnation.
 As practicable, route mains close to fixtures to minimize the lengths of branch piping runs.
 Avoid stagnant piping sections, e.g., dead legs.
 Do not locate cold water piping near hot water piping or other heat sources.
-The developed length from the domestic hot water line (recirculated) must not exceed 6 feet for showers, emergency showers, and emergency eyewashes and must not exceed 10 feet for all other fixtures. - 9-2.5.3.4 Locate pressure balancing and thermostatic mixing anti-scald valves as close as practicable to the fixture discharge.
-Do not exceed a 6 foot developed length from the valve to the fixture discharge. - 9-2.5.3.5 To avoid stagnant storage conditions, consider semi-instantaneous and instantaneous hot water generators where feasible and when onsite storage is not required by other criteria. - 9-2.5.3.6 Water storage of holding tanks, both cold and hot, must be designed to have continuous flow.
+The developed length \2\ of /2/ hot water \2\ piping from the hot water recirculation piping to /2/ showers, emergency showers, and emergency eyewashes \2\ must not exceed 6 feet.
+The developed length of hot water piping from the hot water recirculation piping to all other fixtures must /2/ not exceed 10 feet \2\. /2/ - 9-2.5.3.4 Locate \2\ temperature limiting devices /2/ as close as practicable to the fixture discharge.
+Do not exceed a 6 foot developed length from the \2\ temperature limiting device /2/ to the fixture discharge. - 9-2.5.3.5 To avoid stagnant storage conditions, consider semi-instantaneous and instantaneous hot water generators where feasible and when onsite storage is not required by other criteria. - 9-2.5.3.6 Water storage of holding tanks, both cold and hot, must be designed to have continuous flow.
 Consider using horizontal tanks with baffles to limit stagnation.
 Storage tank capacity must be adequate for the application, but not oversized. - 9-2.5.3.7 The treatment system for waterborne pathogen control must be registered by the manufacturer with the EPA as a biocide for drinking water.
 Comply with applicable federal, state and local government requirements.
 Start-up and activation of the treatment system must be integrated into the Commissioning Plan including documenting the baseline (pre-activation) and post-activation water quality; pre and post disinfection agent (e.g. copper ions, residual chlorine levels), etc. These tests must be performed by a laboratory in addition to any field testing required by the manufacturer.
 A plan for on-going distal flushing and monitoring must be established in accordance with the manufacturer's recommendations and implemented immediately upon system activation (even before building occupancy).
 The plan must initially be implemented by the construction contractor and then integrated into the facility's ongoing maintenance plans.